Choose another writer in this calendar:

 The dropping of the atom bomb, the beginning of the Cold War, and fears of Communism and nuclear war brought new seriousness into science fiction.
 After the war Wyndham's career as a writer was for a few years in a dead end.
 At the exclusive Penn Club in Beford Place, Wyndham met the publisher (Sir) John Lusty, who advised him on his next novel.
 It was The Day of the Triffids, which was immediately hailed as the "most terrifying as well as the best-written science fiction novel of the year, or for several years."
 The book was translated into numerous languages, among others into Finnish, and adapted into screen in 1963.
 Before published in hard-cover form in England, the story appeared in serialized form in the American magazine Colliers Weekly.

 The Day of the Triffids revised and updated the theme of disaster.
 In the story, a rain of meteors, mysterious "green flashes," have caused mass blindness on earth.
-Triffids, mobile carnivorous plants, on average 7 feet high, emerge from an agricultural experiment, and take advantage of a world struck blind.
+Triffids, mobile carnivorous plants, on average 7 feet high, emerge from an agricultural experiment.
+Rapidly, taking advantage of a world struck blind, the plants rise to the top of the food chain in the chaos.
 A small group of people try to cope with the deadly vegetables.
 The chief protagonist is Bill Masen, a horticulturist and triffid expert.
 He still has his sight, because he was in a hospital and was blindfolded during a treatment.
 With his newly acquired family, he tires to avoid being enslaved by the blind.
 In the Isle of Wright, their haven, they hope to establish a new society.
 According to an anecdote, Wyndham overheard in a pub two gardeners discussing their weeds.
 One said: "There's one by my tool shed – a great monster.
 In reckon it's a triffid!"
-After the publication of the book, the word "triffid" has come to mean almost any kind of imaginary hostile and dangerous plant.
-Wyndham's species refers to the three roots, on which the plants move.
+(Trillion Year Spree: The History of Science Fiction by Brian Aldiss & David Wingrove, 2001.p.
+279) After the publication of the book, the word "triffid" has come to mean almost any kind of imaginary hostile and dangerous plant.
+Wyndham's species refers to the three roots, on which the plants move – "trifidus" is Latin for "divided into three".

 The Chrysalids (1955) was set in the future world, devastated by nuclear war.
 Survivors in puritanical communities kill all mutants, human and non-human.
 Through the fate of novel's young protagonist, David Storm, Wyndham exemplifies the conflict between official truths and personal, inner beliefs.
 David has a limited form of telepathy, which he tries to hide, but at home he is surrounded by a series of plagues: ONLY THE IMAGE OF GOD IS MAN; KEEP PURE THE STOCK OF THE LORD; IN PURITY OUR SALVATION; BLESSED IS THE NORM, and WATCH THOU FOR THE MUTANT!